 The Division of Medical Ethics at Weill Cornell Medicine in New York City currently has an opportunity for up to two full-time two-year fellowship positions in clinical ethics to begin July 1, 2023.

-The fellowship is part of the New York-Houston Medical Ethics Consortium, which brings together Houston Methodist Hospital, Baylor College of Medicine, Weill Cornell Medicine and the NewYork-Presbyterian Healthcare System.
+This academic fellowship is part of the New York-Houston Medical Ethics Consortium, which brings together Weill Cornell Medicine, the NewYork-Presbyterian Healthcare System, Houston Methodist Hospital, and Baylor College of Medicine.
 The aim of this consortium is to provide fellows with an outstanding opportunity in clinical and research ethics by drawing upon transcontinental expertise and varied practice settings.
-Fellows will learn from distinguished faculty and each other through various joint activities: video-conferenced seminar series, case conferences and journal clubs, visiting observerships at consortium hospitals, and retreats in Houston and New York.
-The program will provide fellows with the clinical experience, training and education required to become experts in clinical ethics consultation, and prepare them for academic careers in medical ethics.
+Fellows will learn from a distinguished faculty and each other through various joint activities: video-conferenced seminar series, case conferences, and journal clubs; visiting observerships at consortium hospitals; and retreats in Houston and New York.
+The program will provide fellows with the clinical experience, training, and education required to become experts in clinical ethics consultation and prepare them for academic careers in medical ethics.

 Fellowship Components and Service Expectations

 - Active participation in adult and pediatric clinical ethics consultation service.
 Participation on the ethics consultation service, includes supervised on-call responsibilities.
 Training based on the American Society for Bioethics and Humanities core competencies in clinical ethics consultation.

 - Mentored scholarship in clinical or research ethics including a capstone project.

 - Structured curriculum on advanced topics in bioethics.

 - Active participation in institutional ethics committee meetings.